On the security relevance of weights in deep learning: Adversarial Initialization

-This structure respectively similar structures (like two consecutive convolutional layers) that are also vulnerable to our attack can be found in a plethora of typical DNN architectures.
-We assume that the neurons are represented as column vectors\footnote{The formulation for a row vector is slightly different, however completely analogous.}.
+This vulnerable structure or similar vulnerable structures (like two consecutive convolutional layers) can be found in a plethora of typical DNN architectures.
+We assume that the neurons are represented as column vectors.
+The formulation for a row vector is completely analogous.

-Now, the idea behind our attack is to \emph{permute} the components of $\mat A$ and $\mat B$ after they have been initialized randomly in the normal way, with the goal that many of the components of the output $\vec y$ are likely to vanish afterwards, independently of the input $\vec x$.
-While such permutations are straightforward to find, this malicious tampering is hard to detect because the resulting weight matrices might actually have occurred by chance, even if the respective probability is small.
-An estimation of this probability is given in \eqref{eq:prob-chance}, after the attack has been explained.

-The attack works by making large parts of the network effectively useless by canceling out the respective components with zero factors.
-The gradient based training methods struggle to recover from such configurations because many of the parameters are no longer updated at all.

-The method is supposed to work without any knowledge of the training dataset, but we will assume that the components of $\vec x$ are positive.
+We further assume that the components of $\vec x$ are positive.
 This corresponds to the standard normalization of the input data between $0$ and $1$.
-For input vectors $\vec x$ that result from the application of previous layers it is often reasonable to expect an approximately normal distribution with the same characteristics for all components of $\vec x$.
+For input vectors $\vec x$ resulting from the application of previous layers it is often reasonable to expect an approximately normal distribution with the same characteristics for all components of $\vec x$.
 This assumption is (particularly) valid for wide previous layers with randomly distributed weights because the sum of many independent random variables is an approximately normally distributed random variable due to the central limit theorem \cite{poole-etal:2016}.

-The idea behind our approach to make many components of $\vec y$ vanish is best illustrated by means of the sketches \eqref{eq:ax} and \eqref{eq:bx}.
+The idea behind our approach is to make many components of $\vec y$ vanish with high probability and is best illustrated by means of the sketches in equation~\ref{eq:ax} and equation~\ref{eq:bx}.
 The components of the matrices and vectors are depicted as little squares.
 Darker colors mean larger values.
 In addition, hatched squares indicate components with a high probability of being zero.